profullstack/marksyncr.com/docs/SUPABASE_EMAIL_SETUP.md

 # Supabase Email Configuration Guide for MarkSyncr

-This guide walks you through configuring email authentication in Supabase so that signup confirmation emails are sent properly.
+This guide walks you through configuring email authentication in Supabase using Mailgun so that signup confirmation emails are sent properly.

 ## Why Emails Aren't Being Sent